CharlliePhillips/JIF-4328/service-monitor-RFC.md

     - Restart and Restore:
         - Adding the `-restart` argument stops a registered service and then starts it.
 Long term data from a managed daemon scheme should be recorded.
 Some services require information from the kernel to be started in the correct state after Redox has booted.
 For these services use the argument `–restore`.
 Ex: `services stop –restore <daemon_name>`
 6. **services register <daemon_name> args=[]:**
     - Adds an entry for a daemon into the list of managed services, it will be started by the SM with the command line args specified in the array.
 To manually register an old-style daemon for the SM to start but ignore (i.e. use the SM as init), a user could enter the command `services register –o <daemon_name> args=[]` where the application path is a valid path to a binary (or the name of one on PATH?).
 The registry may need additional API calls for editing existing services’ info, we will need to decide if/how this will be controlled by arguments or additional commands.
+7. **services** / **services help**
+    - Displays a help page detailing the available commands

 ## APIs and Message Flows
 #### Managed Service API (new-style daemons)